LukaszLabedzki/agility-cooldog/content/en/news/info.md

 A4 from Dresden to Legnica – free, don’t worry, just drive ![😊](https://static.xx.fbcdn.net/images/emoji.php/v9/tbd/3/16/1f60a.png)

-From Cottbus towards Legnica – we don’t recommend this way, since there are roadworks on A18, only one line available both directions.
+From Cottbus towards Legnica – we don’t recommend this way, since there are roadworks on A18.

 A2 – from Berlin towards Poznań – take a ticket on the motorway, pay on motorway exit in the toll charging point (both cash (PLN) and cards accepted)